-Family Society employs 20 qualified social workers (including the Service Managers, and the Registered Manager - for the adoption and the fostering services) whose qualifications include the Certificate of Qualification in Social Work, the Diploma in Social Work; BA Hons in Social Work; BSC in Psychology, BSC Hons in Counselling Psychology and Therapeutic Studies; MA Social Work.
+Family Society employs 29 qualified social workers (including the Service Managers, and the Registered Manager) to provide the adoption and the fostering services.
+Their qualifications include the Certificate of Qualification in Social Work, the Diploma in Social Work; BA Hons in Social Work; BSC in Psychology, BSC Hons in Counselling Psychology and Therapeutic Studies; MA Social Work.